Funding fears grow on Fed scrutiny of Europe banks

 The latest wave of anxiety came after The Wall Street Journal reported the Federal Reserve is taking a closer look at the U.S. units of Europe's biggest banks on worries that the region's debt crisis could spread to the U.S. banking system.
 [ID:nL5E7JI0QY]

-The New York Fed and the U.S. Treasury have been in close contact with all U.S. banks that have European exposure, urging them to review all levels of counterparty risk they have with European banks, according to a source familiar with the Treasury's and the New York Fed's talks with the banks.

-The source said the U.S. banks need to know not only their "first-order exposure" but their "second-order and third-order exposure" to their European counterparties.

-The Wall Street Journal report came a day after an unidentified euro-zone bank borrowed $500 million in one-week dollars from the European Central Bank.
-It was the first time a euro-zone bank tapped the ECB for such funding since February.
+The report came a day after an unidentified euro zone bank borrowed $500 million in one-week dollars from the European Central Bank.
+It was the first time a euro zone bank tapped the ECB for such funding since February.

 Short-term money markets showed further signs of bank stress emanating from Europe's fiscal strains.
 The benchmark for unsecured dollar loans between banks, three-month Libor LIBOR, rose to its highest in 4-1/2 months, the latest in a series of such peaks.